moosh3/woogo/README.md

 ![Imgur](https://i.imgur.com/5KVjCyft.jpg)

-A WooCommerce API in Golang
+A WooCommerce API in Golang.
+The package documentation can be found on godocs (link above) and the official documentation for the full WooCommerce REST API can be found [here](https://woocommerce.github.io/woocommerce-rest-api-docs/)

 ## Usage